dtcalabro/libDCWeather/README.md

 ## Usage

 There are two ways to initialize the library.
-You can either use the shared instance or create a new instance depending on your needs.
+You can either use the shared instance or create a new instance, depending on your needs.

 ```objc
 // Shared instance